wi-fighters/35-uib-boxmodel-semantics-natalialexandra/README.md

-# It's all about semantics
+# It's a matter of semantics

 **Instructions**:
 * Look at the mock-up image below - determine which elements are being used on the page.